RohitSysLab/CS50-cybersecurity-notes-and-analysis/securing-accounts/concept-notes.md

 ## 5. Deeper Reflection

-The biggest vulnerability may not be the system — but human behavior.
+The biggest vulnerability may not be the system/Technology — but human behavior.

 Improving security often requires improving user habits, not just writing better code.